Popular Destinations to Visit During Breaks

 OH YES, you will want flashlights.
 We don't recommend your phone light because it may drain your battery, which may limit the photos you can take -- your choice.

 If you go, do it during Spring break or at least before the end of April.
-This place gets really hot, 90 -100F by May (30-37c), and there's very little shade.
+This place can get extremely hot after April, 90 -100+F, 30-37+c, and there's very little shade.
 We love going here during Spring Break.
 Why?
-Because you need to leave here about 8am and won't get back till after dark -- a very long day.
-And the next day you will not feel like studying at all.
+Because you need to leave here about 8am and won't get back till after dark -- it's a very long day.
+And the next day you will probably not feel studying because you'll still be worn out, with maybe sore legs.

 There are two ways to get to the park.
 One is through Soledad -- NEVER GO THIS WAY!